-Subcontractors are to produce detailed snagging reports through Field View two weeks before handing over a section of works.
-Subcontractors are to undertake a weekly snagging inspection with the McL&H package lead/compliance manager to review progress and ensure snags are being closed out in a timely manner.
+Subcontractors are to produce detailed snagging reports through Field View two weeks before handing over a section of works (or via a means acceptable with the project team on a secure project).
+These must be raised by the subcontractor and have photographic evidence of the snag before and after rectification.
+The McLaughlin & Harvey site team will reject any request to inspect/accept works completed by a subcontractor if there is no evidence that they have snagged their own works.
+Subcontractors are to undertake a weekly snagging inspection with the McLaughlin & Harvey package lead/compliance manager to review progress and ensure any snags that have been raised by the McLaughlin & Harvey site team are being closed out in a timely manner.